 Different machine learning options exist in the Splunk platform.

-- The Splunk platform has machine learning capabilities integrated in the SPL.
+- Core Platform Search: The Splunk platform has machine learning capabilities integrated in the SPL.

-- Solutions including IT Service Intelligence (ITSI), Splunk Enterprise Security, and Splunk User Behavior Analytics offer managed machine learning options.
+- Packaged Premium Solutions: Solutions including IT Service Intelligence (ITSI), Splunk Enterprise Security, and Splunk User Behavior Analytics offer managed machine learning options.

-- The Machine Learning Toolkit is an app in the Splunkbase ecosystem that allows you to build custom machine learning solutions for any use case.
+- Machine Learning Toolkit: The Machine Learning Toolkit is an app in the Splunkbase ecosystem that allows you to build custom machine learning solutions for any use case.

 The machine learning process